awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-overview.md

 + **Effect** – You specify the effect of the action that occurs when the user requests the specific action—this can be either allow or deny\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource\.
 You might do this to make sure that a user cannot access the resource, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [AWS IAM policy reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table showing all of the Amazon Comprehend API actions, see [Amazon Comprehend API Permissions: Actions, Resources, and Conditions Reference](comprehend-api-permissions-ref.md)\.
+For a table showing all of the Amazon Comprehend API actions, see [ Actions, resources, and condition keys for Amazon Comprehend](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncomprehend.html) in the *Service Authorization Reference*\.

-## Specifying Conditions in a Policy<a name="specifying-conditions"></a>
+## Specifying conditions in a policy<a name="specifying-conditions"></a>

+Conditions are an optional policy element that applies additional logic to determine if an action is allowed\.
+AWS provides a set of [common conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) supported by all actions\.

 When you grant permissions, you use the IAM policy language to specify the conditions under which a policy should take effect\.
-For example, you might want a policy to be applied only after a specific date\.
+For example, you can use the `aws:userid` condition key to require a specific AWS ID when requesting an action\.
 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.

-AWS provides a set of predefined condition keys for all AWS services that support IAM for access control\.
-For example, you can use the `aws:userid` condition key to require a specific AWS ID when requesting an action\.
-For more information and a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

 **Note**
 Condition keys are case\-sensitive\.

-Amazon Comprehend does not provide any additional condition keys\.
+Amazon Comprehend provides additional condition keys that you can use to restrict the values of parameters on specific resources\.
+For details about the supported resources and condition types, see [ Actions, resources, and condition keys for Amazon Comprehend](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazoncomprehend.html) in the *Service Authorization Reference*\.